 Honoring Jim Thorpe, the World's Greatest Athlete, on the 60th Anniversary of His Death

 Sixty years ago today, March 28, 1953, Jim Thorpe, Sac & Fox, died of a heart attack in California at the age of 66.
-Wa-Tho-Huk, the Indian name his mother gave him, which means "Bright Eyes," remains the best known American Indian athlete today.
+Wa-Tho-Huk, the Indian name his mother gave him, which means "Bright Path," remains the best known American Indian athlete today.

 Through the 60 years since Thorpe's passing, the 1912 Olympic gold medals he won in the decathlon and pentathlon and had removed have been resinstated (in 1982), but not the Olympic records he set in winning those medals.
 His remains were buried in a town in Pennyslvania that has since named itself Jim Thorpe, while members of his family have sued to have his remains returned to Oklahoma.